knight19861986/FileUploaderService/README.md

 #### Maven: 3.5.3
 #### SpringBoot: 2.5.6
 ## Environment
-It could run on Mac/Linux with the current version of code.
+It is able to run on Mac/Linux with the current version of code.
-If need to run on Windows, it is recommended to firstly  edit the file of:
+If it is required to run on Windows, it is recommended to firstly  edit the file of:
 ```
 src/main/resources/application.properties
 ```